 …how much money you have in the bank?
 No.

-…how much money you had one month ago, six months ago, or a year ago?
+…how much money you had one month ago vs. six months or a year ago?
 No.

 To get that info, you need snapshots of your business’s finances.
 You get those from the balance sheet.

 Most small businesses track their financials only using balance sheets and income statements.
-But depending on how you do your accounting, you may need a third type of statement.
+But depending on how you do your financial reporting, you may need a third type of statement.

 The cash flow statement

-For example, if you sold a $5 popsicle to a customer, and took a credit card payment, that $5 would appear as revenue on your income statement, even if you hadn’t received the payment in your bank account.
+For example, under the accrual method, if you sold a $5 popsicle to a customer, and accepted an I.O.U. as payment, that $5 would appear as revenue on your income statement, even if you hadn’t received the payment in your bank account.